The Aegean Sea / Αιγαίο Πέλαγος

 The harbor was the site of the Colossus of Rhodes, one of two of the Seven Wonders of the Ancient World to have been in today's Greece.
 Fanciful representations depict it as straddling the harbor opening.
 Really it was a tall statue that stood on one side or the other, where you now find two columns holding stags.

 It only stood for 56 years until it collapsed in the 226 BC earthquake.
 The wreckage laid on the ground for over 800 years, and even in that state it was impressive enough that people traveled to see it.
 According to Theophanes the Confessor (c.759-818), the Arab force that captured Rhodes in 654 sold the wreckage to "a Jewish merchant of Edessa", who had the statue broken up and the bronze scrap hauled to his home on 900 camels.
 However, Theophanes is the only source of this story.
-It is now thought that the wreckage was gone long before the Arab force's arrival, and the story was meant as a metaphor for Nebuchadnezzar's dream of the destruction of a great statue [see Daniel 2] and would have clearly (to Theophanes' readership of 8th century monks) been evidence of the coming apocalypse. [see "The Arabs and the Colossus", Journal of the Royal Asiatic Society 3rd ser., L.I.
+It is now thought that the wreckage was gone long before the Arab force's arrival, and the story was meant as a metaphor for Nebuchadnezzar's dream of the destruction of a great statue [see Daniel 2].
+At least to Theophanes' readership of 8th century monks, it would have been clear evidence of the coming apocalypse. [see "The Arabs and the Colossus", Journal of the Royal Asiatic Society 3rd ser., L.I.
 Conrad, July 1996, pp 165-187]

 There is a nice hostel, really more of a domatia or pension, in the old city.
 You see its entrance below.